Want to see what pet care pros are charging in your neighborhood? Check out our free pet sitting rate calculator!

 “How much should I charge for dog sitting, cat sitting, pet sitting, dog walking, and pet care?”

 This question is, by far, one of the most common we see from new pet care businesses — and for a good reason.
-Setting a fair rate for your customers and yourself is essential for a successful business.
+Setting a fair rate for your customers and yourself is essential for a successful and sustainable pet care company.
 You could have thousands of happy clients, but if you are unable to cover your expenses and create profit, your business will struggle.

-Price is often a deciding factor when clients are looking to hire a pet sitter or dog walker.
+Price is still often a deciding factor when clients are looking to hire a pet sitter or dog walker.
 It is also likely to be one of the first things that a potential client will look at when visiting your website.
-That is why you need an easy to understand pricing structure.
+That is why you need an easy to understand, fair pricing structure.

 Time To Pet has created several free calculators to help you calculate your rates based on where you live and what services you offer.
 Use this blog post and our calculator tools to come up with the rates that are right for you and your business!
 Our rate calculators are updated every few months so you know you are seeing up-to-date information.